nuclio/nuclio/docs/reference/triggers/http.md

     attributes:
       port: 32001

-      # see "Invoking Functions By Name With Kubernetes Ingresses" for more details
+      # See "Invoking Functions By Name With Kubernetes Ingresses" for more details
       # on configuring ingresses
       ingresses:
         http: